Michael has a broad commercial practice in line with Chambers’ profile, with an emphasis on commercial, insolvency, property and construction matters.

 Insolvency & restructuring

-Michael has a keen interest in bankruptcy and insolvency matters and has experience in both smaller and high-profile case.
+Michael has a keen interest in bankruptcy and insolvency matters and has experience in both high-profile and smaller cases.
+He regularly appears in both the High Court and the County Court in such matters.
+He is particularly interested in the intersection between insolvency and property law.

 Recent work includes:

-- Being instructed by a Government department in the Kids Company directors’ disqualification proceedings in the High Court.
+- Being instructed by a Government department in the Kids Company directors’ disqualification proceedings in the High Court (Re Keeping Kids Company EWHC 175 (Ch)).

 - Assisting in advising in respect of a liquidator’s multi-million pound claim against the directors of a complex domestic and offshore umbrella scheme.